bee-san/Polymath/content/posts/2020-31-12---dynamic-programming.md

 excerpt: Dynamic programming (DP) is breaking down an optimisation problem into smaller sub-problems, and storing the solution to each sub-problems so that each sub-problem is only solved once.
 ---

+# ToDo
+DP is just fancy bruteforcing

+Backtracing?
+* Fibonnacci
+* Spell check
+* Make images accessible
+* Every single DP problem is about solving the problem at each step, make sure its obvious
+* Start with top down and then bottom-up
+# SEO
+* Subsequence
+* Interview
+* How to get better at dynamic programming
+* What is dynamic programming?
+* leetcode dynamic programming

+# What is Dynamic Programming?

 Dynamic programming is breaking down a problem into smaller sub-problems, solving each sub-problem and storing the solutions to each of these sub-problems in an array (or similar data structure) so each sub-problem is only calculated once.

+It's smart bruteforcing.
+We bruteforce, but remember what we've done along the way.

 It is both a [mathematical optimisation](https://en.wikipedia.org/wiki/Mathematical_optimization) method and a computer programming method.